OluwoleOyetoke/Cracking-the-Coding-Interview-6th-Edition/README.md

 node.
   * Pad both linked list to same size.
 Begin iteration from the head of both list.
 If intersection exists, the two pointers for list a and list b will eventually meet.
 * ***Question 8:*** Given a circular linked list, implement an algorithm that returns the node at the beginning of the loop.
   * Use runner technique i.e pointer b running 2x as fast as pointer a. to determine.
 At first intersection revert pointer a back to head of list, begin incrementing pointer a and b 1 step per time.
-The point of next intersection is the begining of the loop
+The point of next intersection is the begining of the loop.
+[Interesting discussions about this here](https://stackoverflow.com/questions/1103522/what-is-an-efficient-algorithm-to-find-whether-a-singly-linked-list-is-circular)

 ## CHAPTER 3 - Stacks and Queues
 ### Data Structure (Implemented)